The Briar Club : a novel

 Citations

-APA Citation, 7th Edition (style guide)
+APA Citation, 7th Edition (Style Guide)

 Quinn, K. (2024).
-The Briar Club: a novel (First edition.).
+The Briar Club: a novel.
+(First edition).
 William Morrow, an imprint of HarperCollins Publishers.

-Chicago / Turabian - Author Date Citation, 17th Edition (style guide)
+Chicago / Turabian - Author Date Citation, 18th Edition (Style Guide)

 Quinn, Kate.
 2024.
 The Briar Club: A Novel.
-New York, New York: William Morrow, an imprint of HarperCollins Publishers.
+William Morrow, an imprint of HarperCollins Publishers.

-Chicago / Turabian - Humanities (Notes and Bibliography) Citation, 17th Edition (style guide)
+Chicago / Turabian - Humanities (Notes and Bibliography) Citation, 18th Edition (Style Guide)

 Quinn, Kate.
-The Briar Club: A Novel New York, New York: William Morrow, an imprint of HarperCollins Publishers, 2024.
+The Briar Club: A Novel.
+William Morrow, an imprint of HarperCollins Publishers, 2024.

 Quinn, K. (2024).
 The briar club: a novel.
-First edn.
-New York, New York: William Morrow, an imprint of HarperCollins Publishers.
+First edn New York, New York: William Morrow, an imprint of HarperCollins Publishers.

-MLA Citation, 9th Edition (style guide)
+MLA Citation, 9th Edition (Style Guide)

 Quinn, Kate.
-The Briar Club: A Novel First edition., William Morrow, an imprint of HarperCollins Publishers, 2024.
+The Briar Club: A Novel.
+First edition, William Morrow, an imprint of HarperCollins Publishers, 2024.

-Note!
-Citations contain only title, author, edition, publisher, and year published.
+Note: Citations contain only title, author, edition, and publisher.
+Only UCL Harvard citations contain the year published.
 Citations should be used as a guideline and should be double checked for accuracy.
-Citation formats are based on standards as of August 2021.
+Citation formats are based on standards as of May 2025.